WICG/indexed-db-observers/EXPLAINER.md

 Use cases for observers include:
  * Updating the UI from database changes (data binding).
  * Syncing local state from background worker (like a ServiceWorker) or another tab making changes.
- * Serializing changes for network communication
+ * Serializing changes for network communication.
- * Simplified application logic
+ * Simplified application logic.

 # IDBTransaction.observe(...)
 The function `IDBTransaction.observe(function(changes){...}, options)` will be added.